ChrisAJS/lgx2userspace/README.md

 to forward the captured video and audio to a virtual video capture device.

 There is even an incredibly unnecessary Windows build.
 Instructions on how to use this can be found in [WINDOWS.md](WINDOWS.md).
 Spoiler, it's not recommended.

+## LGX (GC550) Issues
+The LGX (GC550) will not be correctly configured by the official Windows driver after using this userspace driver on Linux (or the Windows build).

+If you intend on using this userspace driver for your LGX, please understand that you will no longer be able to use the official driver to use the device.

+To enable LGX (GC550) support, add `-DENABLE_LGX_GC550_SUPPORT=ON` to the `cmake` invocation.

+**It cannot be stressed enough, that this currently will make your LGX (GC550) unusable on Windows using the official driver.**

 ## Building
 To build the project, you will need: